 What are Chunky Chips?

-We recently went to Athlone in Irelands for a few days and ate in the hotel restaurant there.
+We recently went to Athlone in Ireland for a few days and ate in the hotel restaurant there.
 Literally, everything on the menu came with a portion of thick-cut chips.
-And in my opinion they were not that good – too thick, square cut and full of oil.
+And in my opinion, they were not that good – too thick, square cut and full of oil.

 They are much better when they are homemade, as you can determine how you cut them and how healthy you want to make them.
 Cutting in a wedge shape certainly improves these fries!

 We have only recently had an air fryer so obviously sooner or later we had to try and make some chips in it.
 We decided on making chunky chips first.
 Fortunately, I had some perfect New Season Wexford potatoes that I had bought from a farmer’s van along the side of the road.

 These potatoes were perfect for chips as they were nice and firm and did not disintegrate during par-boiling.